 “Noraay paints vivid pictures with her music to create a sound that has unexpected depth and reach.
 She has the talent, ambition and desire to go on to become a major artist.”
 Rita Ray – world music DJ and broadcaster (BBC World Service, BBC 3 & 4)

 “Noraay has an exceptional talent in her vocal abilities and as an artist, who is able to adapt to a variety of styles whilst still maintaining her Moroccan roots.”
 Drew Horley – producer (Ty, Natalie Williams)

 “She is also a gifted songwriter who is able to blend cross cultural references and a different take on gender politics that makes it vital that her voice is given an opportunity to be heard in a music marketplace where genuine original talent with something to say is in short supply.”
 Paul Martin – former Head of Talkin Loud and Def Jam UK

 "Noraay has all the makings of getting seriously noticed...reminiscent of India.Aire and Erykah Badu...her music is as cool as you can get."
 Luv Magazine

 "I'm reminded of Massive Attack before they got so gloomy...touches of Natacha Atlas...the tenderness of The Sundays and Morcheeba and Nelly Furtado in there too.
 A confident, content performance, like she know she's going places and plans to relish the journey."
 RealBrighton.com

-Her debut album FROM THE DARKNESS TO LIGHT is officially released in Spring 2013 and can be previewed on the player above!
+Her debut album FROM THE DARKNESS TO LIGHT is available for purchase from the player above!